Skip to Content

 1. Encourage Oxytocin

 According to the hormonal blueprint of labor, if a woman heads to the hospital as soon as signs of labor begin, in early or even sometimes in active labor, things might fizzle out.
 Her contractions will stop and she’ll be sent home, frustrated and exhausted.
+Not cool!

-However, if a woman experiences long, hard contractions that are close together before going to the hospital, odds are that the act of leaving home, getting into the car and showing up at the hospital won’t affect her labor or disrupt the release of oxytocin.
+However, if a woman experiences long, hard contractions that are close together before going to the hospital, odds are that the act of leaving home, getting into the car, and showing up at the hospital won’t affect her labor or disrupt the release of oxytocin.

 2. Less Pitocin

-In my experience, women who labor at home for the majority of their birth experience and “show up at the hospital and push a baby out” are WAY less likely to need pitocin to augment or strengthen their labor.
+In my experience, women who labor at home for the majority of their birth experience and “show up at the hospital to push a baby out” are WAY less likely to need pitocin to augment or strengthen their labor.

 3. Unmedicated Birth